Admin

 prerequisites

 chifra scrape works with any EVM-based blockchain, but does not currently work without a “tracing, archive” RPC endpoint.
-The Erigon blockchain node, given its minimal disc footprint for an archive node and its support of the required trace_ endpoint routines, is highly recommended.
+The Erigon and Reth blockchain nodes, given their minimal disc footprint for an archive node and their support of the required trace_ endpoint routines, are recommended.

 Please see this article for more information about running the scraper and building and sharing the index of appearances.